Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 may be due to several variable factors however it is more probably due to the engagement cycle timeout.
-If this situation occurs the repeat of the clutch engagement cycle should be initiated again by the depressing the yellow push button located on the front of the MS unit panel (Ref.15 004-100E – Button S1).
+If this situation occurs the repeat of the clutch engagement cycle should be initiated again by the depressing the yellow push button located on the front of the MS Unit panel (Ref.15 004-100E – Button S1).
 If after many several failed attempts the engagement process does not complete guidance should be sought from Siguren.